 • Isha: When darkness settles in

 This makes timekeeping in Islam deeply tied to natural light.
 Historically, prayer times were tracked using sundials and sky watching.
-Today, apps and clocks handle the math, but the connection to the sun remains.
+Today, apps and clocks handle the math, but the connection to the sun remains, a relationship echoed in how daylight saving adjustments still follow our light cycles.

 Time in Jewish Life

 Jewish timekeeping also follows the moon, but with adjustments.
 The Hebrew calendar is lunisolar.
-Months follow moon phases, but extra months are added in some years to keep holidays aligned with the seasons.
+Months follow moon phases, but extra months are added in some years to keep holidays aligned with the seasons, an approach similar in complexity to maintaining the IANA time zone database for global consistency.

 Jewish prayer and festivals are scheduled with care: